-The 15th annual Junior Eurovision Song Contest, will be organised by the Georgian Public Broadcaster (GPB) following Georgia's win in 2016.
-It will take place on 26 November 2017 at the Olympic Palace, in the Georgian capital Tbilisi.
-This will be the fifth time that the contest is hosted by the previous year's winning country.
-The contest's slogan will be "Shine Bright".
+The 15th annual Junior Eurovision Song Contest, was organised by the Georgian Public Broadcaster (GPB) following Georgia's win in 2016.
+14 year-old Polina Bogusevich from Russia won the competition with the song 'Wings'.
+It took place on 26 November 2017 at the Olympic Palace, in the Georgian capital Tbilisi and was the fifth time that the contest was hosted by the previous year's winning country.
+The contest's slogan was be "Shine Bright".

-16 EBU Members will participate in the contest with Portugal returning for the first time since the 2007 contest.
+16 EBU Members participated in the contest with Portugal returning for the first time since the 2007 contest.

 The Junior Eurovision Song Contest is one of the world’s highest profile talent events for children between the ages of 9 and 14.